SPARQL-Anything/sparql.anything/README.md

 ## IRI schema and triplification options

-sparql.anything will act as a virtual endpoint that can be queried exactly as a remote SPARQL endpoint.
+SPARQL Anything will act as a virtual endpoint that can be queried exactly as a remote SPARQL endpoint.

 ### Passing triplification options via SERVICE URI